Albiama20/Algorithms-project/README.md

-# Algorithms
+This repository contains a university project developed as part of the Algorithms course held by Professor Valerio Bioglio.
-Python - Algorithms project completed for the Databases and Algorithms course at the University of Turin.
+The goal of the project is to develop and analyze an algorithmic problem.